11.2: Conflict Resolution Strategies

 11.2.2: Managing Your Emotions

 Have you ever seen red, or perceived a situation through rage, anger, or frustration?
 Then you know that you cannot see or think clearly when you are experiencing strong emotions.
-There will be times in the work environment when emotions run high and you may regret the things you say in the heat of the moment—insults that will have a lasting impact because they will go into their target’s backpack.
+There will be times in the work environment when emotions run high, and you may regret the things you say in the heat of the moment—insults that will have a lasting impact because they will go into their target’s backpack.
 Your awareness of them can help you clear your mind and choose to wait until the moment has passed to tackle the challenge.

-“Never speak or make decision in anger” is a common saying that holds true, but not all emotions involve fear, anger, or frustration.
+“Never speak or make a decision in anger” is a common saying that holds true, but not all emotions involve fear, anger, or frustration.
 A job loss can be a sort of professional death for many, and the sense of loss can be profound.
 The loss of a colleague to a layoff while retaining your position can bring pain as well as relief, and a sense of survivor’s guilt.
 Emotions can be contagious in the workplace, and fear of the unknown can influence people to act in irrational ways.
-The wise workplace communicator recognizes when emotions are extreme in themselves or others, and choose to wait to communicate, problem-solve, or negotiate until after the dust has settled and the moment passed.
+The wise workplace communicator recognizes when emotions are extreme in themselves or others, and chooses to wait to communicate, problem-solve, or negotiate until after the dust has settled and the moment passed.

 Return to the Conflict Resolution Strategies menu